All Products

 Operation description

-• You can call this operation to configure the latency of a streaming domain.
+• You can call this operation to configure the live streaming latency for a streaming domain.

-• Because an integer number of groups of pictures (GOPs) are cached, the latency is not less than the GOP size.
-The actual latency is calculated based on the GOP size.
-For example, if RtmpDelay is set to 4 seconds and the GOP size is 2 seconds, the minimum latency is 2 seconds (4 seconds minus 2 seconds) and the maximum latency is 6 seconds (4 seconds plus 2 seconds).
-If the GOP size is greater than the value of RtmpDelay, for example, the GOP size is 5 seconds and RtmpDelay is set to 4 seconds, the latency ranges from 0 to 9 seconds.
+• The server-side cache stores an integer number of Groups of Pictures (GOPs).
+Therefore, the latency cannot be less than the GOP size.
+The actual latency depends on the GOP size.
+For example, if you set RtmpDelay to 4 seconds and the GOP size is 2 seconds, the minimum latency is 2 seconds (4 seconds - 2 seconds) and the maximum latency is 6 seconds (4 seconds + 2 seconds).
+If the GOP size is greater than the value of RtmpDelay, for example, if the GOP size is 5 seconds and RtmpDelay is 4 seconds, the latency fluctuates between 0 and 9 seconds.

-• The actual HLS segment size is not smaller than the GOP size.
+• The actual HLS segment size cannot be smaller than the GOP size.

-• The latency of HLS-based playback equals the configured segment size multiplied by 3.
+• The HLS latency is calculated as: configured segment size × 3.

-• If you do not call this operation, the default latency is 2 seconds for Real-Time Messaging Protocol (RTMP)-based playback and 4 seconds for Flash Video (FLV)-based playback.
-By default, the size of an HLS segment is 5 seconds.
-In this case, the latency is 15 seconds and the maximum number of segments is 6.
+• If you do not call this operation, the default latency applies.
+The default latency is 2 seconds for Real-Time Messaging Protocol (RTMP) streams and 4 seconds for Flash Video (FLV) streams.
+For HLS streams, the default segment size is 5 seconds.
+This results in a latency of 15 seconds and a maximum of 6 segments.

 Try it now